whoissava/Glance-X-n8n/README.md

 3. Upload the downloaded JSON file
 4. Add .Yaml Config to Glance

 P.s.
-To allow n8n running in Docker to see the host machine's processes, you need to grant appropriate permissions to the Docker container.
+To allow n8n running in Docker to see the host machine's processes, you need to grant appropriate permissions to the Docker container and install python inside n8n docker

 <details>